IndrajeetPatil/statsExpressions/paper/paper.md

 # Statement of need

-Statistical packages exhibit substantial diversity in terms of their syntax and expected input type.
-This can make it difficult to switch from one statistical approach to another.
+Statistical packages exhibit substantial diversity in terms of their syntax and expected input and output data type.
 For example, some functions expect vectors as inputs, while others expect dataframes.
-Depending on whether it is a repeated measures design or not, different functions might expect data to be in wide or long format.
+Depending on whether it is a repeated measures design or not, functions from the same package might expect data to be in wide or tidy format.
 Some functions can internally omit missing values, while other functions error in their presence.
-Furthermore, if someone wishes to utilize the objects returned by these packages downstream in their workflow, this is not straightforward either because even functions from the same package can return a list, a matrix, an array, a dataframe, etc., depending on the function.
+Furthermore, the statistical test objects returned by the test functions might not have all required information (e.g., degrees of freedom, significance, Bayes factor, etc.) accessible in a consistent data type.
+Depending on the specific test object and statistic in question, details may be returned as a list, a matrix, an array, or a dataframe.
+This diversity can make it difficult to easily access all needed information for hypothesis testing and estimation, and to switch from one statistical approach to another.

-This is where `statsExpressions` comes in: It can be thought of as a unified portal through which most of the functionality in these underlying packages can be accessed, with a simpler interface and no requirement to change data format.
+This is where `statsExpressions` comes in: It can be thought of as a unified portal through which most of the functionality in these underlying packages can be accessed, with a simpler interface and no requirement to change tidy data format.

 # Comparison to Other Packages